nickharrisdev/nickharrisdev/README.md

 ### Howdy pardner 🤠

-I'm a product-minded software engineer who believes the most important part of software is the people — both those who build it and those who use it.
+I'm a product-minded software engineer who believes the most important part of software is the people, both those who build it and those who use it.
 I see software as a medium for communicating intentions, reflecting human relationships, and solving real-world problems with empathy and purpose.
 Technology excites me most when it's used effectively to meet meaningful needs and improve lives.

 Specializing in front-end development, I create user interfaces that are beautiful, accessible, intuitive, and performant for users and reusable, extensible, and maintainable for developers.
 I care deeply about building thoughtful tools that last, empower, and inspire.